TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-administrationandsecurity-sqlpoolrestoringfrombackup.md

     This may be because the rename has not been replicated to your regional pair.
 Customers experiencing this issue can use the old name to recover their Synapse database.

+* If you are trying to resotre a geo-backup and are unable to find a restore point, this may be due to frequent pausing of your SQL pool.
+Restore points may not have a chance to complete if the SQL pool is frequently paused.

 * If you are moving or restoring your data warehouse across subscriptions: